Geordie (band): Formation (1971–1980)

-Post break-up and Reunion Tour of Geordie II (1980–2018)
+Post break-up and reunion tour of Geordie II (1980–2018)

 After AC/DC's lead singer Bon Scott died in February 1980, AC/DC chose Brian Johnson (whose vocal talent had previously been praised by Scott) to take over lead vocal duties.
-Johnson first appeared with AC/DC on their 1980 album, Back in Black.
+Johnson travelled with the band and producer Robert John "Mutt" Lange to Compass Point Studios in The Bahamas to write and record the follow-up to their 1979 album Highway To Hell.
+This would lead to the release of AC/DC's Back in Black in May 1980.
+Back in Black would eventually go on to become the second-best selling album of all time.

-In 1982, the original Geordie, but without Johnson, re-grouped as a quintet and went on to record an album titled No Sweat in 1983 with new singer Rob Turnbull and additional guitarist David Stephenson.
+In 1982, the original members, minus Johnson, re-grouped as a quintet with new singer Rob Turnbull and additional guitarist David Stephenson.
+They went on to record an album titled No Sweat in 1983.
 The album was released on heavy metal independent record label, Neat Records.
-Critically acclaimed but with no major success, they disbanded for the second time.
-They re-grouped in the middle of 1980s, but Malcolm left, and they later changed their name to Powerhouse, to release an eponymous album in 1986, before disbanding indefinitely.
+It was critically acclaimed but had no major success.
+In 1985/6, Malcolm, Gibson and Stephenson left, and a new line up subsequently changed their name to Powerhouse, to release an eponymous album in 1986, before calling it a day yet again.

 At the end of 2001, during an AC/DC hiatus, Johnson had a one-off reunion, for a short UK tour, with Geordie's 1977–80 line-up, performing largely hard rock cover versions.
 They were known as Geordie II.

 Rob Turnbull (Dr. Rob) is a member of the band Gadji as of 2013.
 In 2014, Vic Malcolm formed a new band, Dynamite, with Rick Mort and recorded an album, Rock 'Til You Drop, in 2014 on indie label Tabitha Records.

 Revival (2018–present)

-Two of the original founding members, bassist Tom Hill, and drummer Brian Gibson relaunched Geordie with a new line-up that includes Mark Wright on vocals and Steve Dawson on guitar.
-The group launched a YouTube channel with an announcement of the band reformation with plans to record new material.
-An official band website saw the light of day early 2023.
+Two of the original founder members, bassist Tom Hill, and drummer Brian Gibson relaunched Geordie with a new line-up that included Mark Wright on vocals and Steve Dawson of Animals II on guitar.
+January 2022 saw Terry Slesser of Paul Kossoff's post Free band, Back Street Crawler take over vocal duties.
+Original guitarist Vic Malcolm is still involved with the band in a songwriting capacity only.
+The group launched a YouTube channel with an announcement of the band reformation.
+New material has subsequently been released featuring Terry and is available on most streaming platforms.
+An official band website was launched in early 2023.